 CeFi is an approach within the cryptocurrency market to handle the purchase, sale and trading of cryptocurrency tokens through a central exchange.

 CeFi is the cryptocurrency market equivalent of how traditional stock brokerages and investment firms handle fiat currency and equity trading in public stock markets.
-CeFi, unlike fiat currency equity trading, is not as tightly regulated all around the world, though there are emerging regulations across Western economies, including the U.S. and Europe.
+CeFi, unlike fiat currency equity trading, is not as tightly regulated all around the world, though there are regulations across Western economies, including the U.S. and Europe.

 CeFi often requires Know Your Customer (KYC) compliance, which confirms a user's identity before they can begin using a centralized exchange.
 By authenticating the user's identity, KYC seeks to help prevent tax evasion, money laundering and terrorist funding.

 In the CeFi model, custody of assets is held by a central exchange that is executing the transactions.
 As part of the asset management, the CeFi exchange holds the private keys for cryptocurrency wallets that enable access to cryptocurrency tokens on a blockchain.
 The central exchange is, in part, responsible for the safety, security and timely execution of transactions and properly reporting it all to the users.
 The central exchange in the CeFi model may charge handling and transaction fees to execute transactions, including buying, selling, trading and converting tokens.

 CeFi exchanges are also commonly active in cross-chain bridge operations, enabling users to convert from one cryptocurrency token to another.
 For many users, a CeFi-based approach is also the first entry point into the cryptocurrency market as CeFi exchanges enable users to purchase cryptocurrency tokens with fiat currency.

 The ability to execute transactions on margin, as well as the ability to directly provide loans, are also capabilities that can be associated with the CeFi model.

 What are the advantages of CeFi?